northwesternmutual/regent/README.md

 #### fn

-The `fn` property refers to the evaluator that you want the rule to use.
-Regent ships with many evaluator functions.
-Plese see the `evaluators` section for your options.
+The `fn` property refers to the predicate that you want the rule to use.
+Regent ships with many predicate functions.
+Plese see the `predicates` section for your options.

 You can import an object of built-in constants to help find spelling errors.